 Press this control to lock all doors and liftgate.
-The park/turn signal lamps will flash once.

-To confirm all doors are closed and locked, press the control a second time within three seconds; the park/turn signal lamps will flash once and the horn will chirp.
+To confirm all doors are closed and locked, press the control a second time within three seconds and the horn will chirp.

 If any of the doors or liftgate are ajar, the horn will make two quick chirps, reminding you to properly close all doors.